 As at the date of this Annual Report, the AC comprises three members and all the members are INEDs.
 The members of the AC are Messrs.
-Robert Tsai-To Sze (Chairman), Seng-Lee Chan and Yuen-Tin Ng.
-In 2018, the AC held four meetings, including a special meeting of the AC held jointly with the Risk Management and Compliance Committee ("RMCC") whereby members of the AC participated in a session of the RMCC meeting relating to Hong Kong Financial Reporting Standard No. 9.
+Robert Tsai-To Sze (Chairman), Seng-Lee Chan and Yuen-Tin Ng.The AC held three meetings in 2019.